What is your running limit?

 I believe in in 100% and know it is possible.

 What are your motivations?
-Look to motivational people such as Haile for reference when your feeling down and think your racing days are over.
+Look to motivational people such as Haile for reference when you’re feeling down and think your racing days are over.
 They are not!

 Big achievers think of an impossibility as a myth.